Hong Kong, Hong Kong: Hong Kong Victoria Harbour skyline night Peak

 Dim sum at a traditional yum cha parlour is an essential Hong Kong experience.
 Other must-try dishes include roast goose and char siu (BBQ pork), egg tarts, wonton noodle soup, milk tea and pineapple bun from a cha chaan teng, clay pot rice, and steamed fish in the style of Cantonese seafood restaurants.
 The Temple Street Night Market offers inexpensive Cantonese staples after dark.

-Also in Hong Kong
+View all destinations in Hong Kong